As we all know, college is expensive.

 Applying for a total and permanent disability discharge for your ACS school loans can be done online on the TPD website.

 We've actually already mentioned one of the main advantages of this type of loan: consolidation.

-With ACS student loan consolidation, you can say goodbye to having 5 different payments with 5 different checks.
+With ACS student loan consolidation, you can say goodbye to having 5 different student loan payments with 5 different checks.
 You can consolidate your loans into a single monthly payment (depending on the types of loans you have).

 You'll also have the option to "lock in" a particular interest rate, which can reduce your overall cost when repaying the loan.

-Your payments will depend on the amount of money you have taken out in loans, with larger amounts being repaid over longer periods of time.
+Your account payments will depend on the amount of money you have taken out in loans, with larger amounts being repaid over longer periods of time.

 These benefits make organizing and dealing with your loans much easier and all in one place.

 The consolidation that has many benefits can also result in some negatives in certain situations.